 That night she tucked the tooth under her pillow and was off to have sweet little kid dreams.
-The next morning this magical creature would have dropped off a dollar ( Ya guys, a dollar.
-Cut this $5 tooth crap, out!)
+The next morning this magical creature would have dropped off a dollar (Yes friends, a dollar!)

 The next moring she came to me disappointed.
 I asked her to show me where she put the tooth.

 That’s when I saw that she had made a house for the Tooth Fairy!

 While I thought she was sleeping, she was creeping around the house looking for supplies.
 She found a piece of cotton for a pillow and set up a tiny blanket in case she wanted a nap.
 Then put some water in a tiny tea cup for her!